'About Japan' webinar series 188: How to build trusting and long-lasting relations with Japanese partners (MIRAI case study)

 The MIRAI collaboration started as a university collaboration between Sweden and Japan in 2015 and has since then grown both in terms of universities involved and actors outside of academia engaged in the collaboration.
 The current phase of the partnership, MIRAI 2.0, involves 19 universities in Japan and Sweden committed to building new collaborations within research, education and innovation.
 The partnership is recognized on high political level in both countries and the support from the embassies as well as other stakeholders has been important from the start.

-The webinar targets company representatives and other actors interested in developing long-lasting relations with Japanese partners.
+The webinar targets EU and Japanese companies representatives and other actors interested in developing long-lasting relations with Japanese partners.

 In 40 minutes from your desk, discover: